zbmed-semtec/word2doc2vec-doc-relevance-training/README.md

 The input data for this method includes preprocessed tokens derived from the RELISH documents, a specialized database curated by experts for benchmarking document similarity in biomedical literature.
 The RELISH dataset comprises a JSON file containing PubMed IDs (PMIDs) along with document-to-document relevance assessments categorized as "relevant," "partial," or "irrelevant."
 Titles and abstracts of the associated articles were retrieved and stored in a TSV file.

 The title and abstract text are preprocessed, and the resulting tokens are stored in the RELISH.npy file, which includes arrays of PMIDs, document titles, and abstracts.
 These arrays are produced through an extensive preprocessing pipeline, detailed in the [relish-preprocessing repository](https://github.com/zbmed-semtec/relish-preprocessing).
 This pipeline includes several refinement stages for both titles and abstracts: structural words are removed, text is converted to lowercase, and tokenization is applied to create arrays of individual words.
-The resulting preprocessed tokens are divided into training and test sets based on specific criteria detailed [here](https://github.com/zbmed-semtec/relish-preprocessing?tab=readme-ov-file#splitting-the-data).
-These splits are then saved as two separate .npy files.
+The resulting preprocessed tokens are divided into training, validation and test sets based on specific criteria detailed [here](https://github.com/zbmed-semtec/relish-preprocessing?tab=readme-ov-file#splitting-the-data).
+These splits are then saved as three separate .npy files.

 Additionally, the ground truth relevance assessments are used to evaluate the accuracy of the doc-2-doc recommendations, ensuring that the method's results align with expert judgments.
+For this, we make use of the validation ground truth TSV file for hyperparameter optimization and the test ground truth TSV file for the final evaluation.

 ## 🛠️Pipeline